 of abuse, underscores the validity of the teacher acting in this capacity.
 But even one

-trap in the main, topics must be censored/restricted to an adult’s area/subject and when
+this trap in the main, topics must be censored/restricted to an adult’s area/subject and

-it is realized and/or determined that boundaries are being nudged, other professionals
+when it is realized and/or determined that boundaries are being nudged, other

-need to be referred.
-It is much too easy to listen “just once more” or to “just one more
+professionals need to be referred.
+It is much too easy to listen “just once more” or to

-issue” with which the adult may feel s/he can help.
-This is the bait for the "trap".
-(It is
+“just one more issue” with which the adult may feel s/he can help.
+This is the bait for the

-not to be implied that any student 'traps' a teacher but that offenders build this ensnaring
+"trap".
+(It is not to be implied that any student 'traps' a teacher but that offenders build

-scenario to emerg both the victim and themselves in the deviant cycle).
-At the same time,
+this ensnaring scenario to emerg both the victim and themselves in the deviant cycle).
+At

-teachers, scout leaders, coaches, etc., have to be available with a shoulder for our young
+the same time, teachers, scout leaders, coaches, etc., have to be available with a shoulder

-people.
+for our young people.
 It is not an easy line to navigate.
 I’m sure you know.
-Maybe some of you have
+Maybe some

 B. Teens embellish, look for support, acceptance, reinforcement